 Deltoid strains are graded based on the severity of the injury.
 Grade I strains generally result in mild pain in the affected shoulder.
 Patients with grade I strains are able to use their shoulder and can lift their arms with minimal pain and are able to do push-ups without much difficulty.
 There will generally be minimal or no swelling.
 Grade II strains are the next level of severity.
 This level of injury represents a partial tearing of the deltoid muscle.
 A patient with a grade II strain will have increased pain in the shoulder.
 They may have difficulty doing push-ups or lifting their arm.
 There will generally be mild or moderate swelling.
 Grade III strains are the most severe.
 A patient with a grade III strain typically has tearing of the deltoid muscle belly.
 The patients typically have severe pain and dysfunction in their arm.
 They are not able to use their arm for activities and will have moderate to severe swelling.

 In general, deltoid strains are treated conservatively.
 For Grade I injuries, generally little treatment is needed.
 Initially, most patients can benefit from sports injury treatment using the P.R.I.C.E. principle – Protection, Rest, Icing, Compression, Elevation.
-Anti-inflammatory medications (ibuprofen) can be used to treat the pain symptomatically.
+Anti-inflammatory medications () can be used to treat the pain symptomatically.
 Grade II injuries can be treated similarly.
 A brief period of physical therapy may be helpful to decrease pain and increase motion in the arm.
 Grade III injuries, the most severe, are treated with physical therapy and restricted activities.
 Only on the very rare occasion would surgery be needed for a deltoid strain.

-Depending on the severity of the strain, athletes can return to a sport within in a day or two, or up to several weeks to months later.
+Depending on the severity of the strain, athletes healing time and return to sport can within in a day or two, or up to several weeks to months later.
 In order to safely return to athletic competition, the athlete must have regained all of their strength, as well as range of motion (ROM).
 After this has been regained, often sport specific exercises are initiated (such as a throwing program for the throwing athlete).
 Once the athlete is pain free, has full strength and ROM, and completed their sport specific exercises, if appropriate, then they may return to play without restriction.
 For minor, grade I, type injuries this can be done very quickly, whereas more severe grade III injuries may need several months of recovery.
 Return to play decisions should be determined under the guidance of a sports medicine professional and possibly an athletic trainer or physical therapist.